NatronGitHub/Natron/BUGS.md

 - Natron never sets kOfxParamPropIsAnimating.
 It should be set by the host for every parameter which is animated, including "File_Knob" when it represents a sequence.

-- kNatronParamFilePathIsImageSequence extension should be removed.
-It can be replaced simply by kOfxParamPropAnimates !
-If the StringParam represents a filename but does not Animate, then it's not a sequence!!! easy!!

 - file knobs should be master/slave-able too.
 A string/inputfile/outputfile should be slaveable to any string/inputfile/outputfile parameter (all these types are compatible).
 For example, a reader could follow a writer in the graph and should re-read the file that was written just above.
 This is necessary for external script nodes.

 - black borders around the viewer when zooming out and multithreading is disabled